-Maureen O’Neil is the president of the Canadian Foundation for Healthcare Improvement.
+Maureen O’Neil was the president of the Canadian Foundation for Healthcare Improvement from 2008 to September 2018.
 Previously, Maureen served as the president of the International Development Research Centre (IDRC), the interim president of the International Centre for Human Rights and Democratic Development and the president of the North-South Institute.
 She is a former deputy minister of citizenship for the Government of Ontario.

 Maureen is the chair of the board of the United Nations (UN) Research Institute for Social Development, and a member of the boards of eHealth Ontario, the Centre for International Governance Innovation and the Global Development Network.
 She is also the chair of the McGill Institute for Health and Social Policy Advisory Board.